 Highly scalable negative emission technologies are crucial if we are to stay below the two-degree target of the international community.
 The DAC-technology provides distinct advantages to achieve this aim and is perfectly suitable to be combined with underground storage.
 We’re working hard to reach the goal of filtering one per cent of global CO2 emissions by 2025.
 To achieve this, we estimate around 250 000 DAC-plants like the one in Hinwil are necessary, said Christoph Gebald, Co-founder and Managing Director of Climeworks.

-The CO2 captured by Climeworks can be used to carbonate beverages or produce climate neutral fuels and other materials.
-Capturing CO2 locally for industrial uses enables customers to reduce their emissions and lessen their dependence on fossil fuels, as currently most industrial CO2 is transported from fossil point sources via truck to industries on site.
+The CO2 captured by Climeworks can be used to carbonate beverages or produce climate-neutral fuels and other materials.
+Capturing atmospheric carbon dioxide locally for industrial uses enables customers to reduce their emissions and lessen their dependence on fossil fuels, as currently most industrial CO2 is transported from fossil point sources via truck to industries on-site.

 In comparison to other carbon capture technologies, a modular Climeworks plant can be employed almost anywhere.
 In the coming months, Climeworks plans to launch additional commercial pilot projects in key target markets and wants to test its technology’s potential to deliver negative emissions by combining it with underground storage.